 the first piece of riccardo tisci-designed burberry is here

-In a surprise Instagram post, Riccardo Tisci has shared the first piece from his series of 24-hour product releases and it’s dropping today, Thursday 13 September.
-The black Thomas Burberry Monogram logo T-shirt that Riccardo teases in the selfie will be available for 24 hours exclusively via Instagram and WeChat from 12pm.
+In a surprise Instagram post, Riccardo Tisci has shared the first piece from his series of 24-hour product releases and it’s dropping today, September 13.
+The black Thomas Burberry Monogram logo T-shirt that Riccardo teases in the selfie is available for 24 hours exclusively via Instagram and WeChat from 12pm BST, or 7am EST.

 Now, after news of the social media powered drops of limited edition pieces from Tisci’s Burberry debut we had expected the first release to coincide with next week’s catwalk show, so this morning’s announcement was unexpected.
 That said, we’re beginning to expect the unexpected as luxury fashion houses battle for our attention and become increasingly disruptive.
 Throughout New York Fashion Week, our feeds have seen a number of teases, first-looks and announcements from this season’s most hotly anticipated shows, the debuts of Celine by Hedi Slimane and Burberry by Riccardo Tisci.
 Previously we all would have had to impatiently wait for the big reveal, but in today’s short attention-spanned, infinite-scrolled information age, we’re continually teased as the hype builds and builds.